-First step is understanding what details you need to be on the same page with.
+The first step is understanding what details you need to be on the same page with.
 There are 5 topics that you and your spouse need to agree on, with details, in order to have an uncontested case.
 Let me walk you through all 5 here.

 1. Spousal Support.
 The first thing you need to agree on to make an Oregon uncontested divorce work for your case is spousal support.

 This is where one spouse is going to pay a monthly support payment to the other.
 If you and your spouse have similar incomes, or if the marriage is a very short one, spousal support may not even apply to you.
 Similarly, if you are unmarried, and just have a custody case, then you won’t need to worry about this.
-If the two of you agree that spousal support is appropriate, then you just need to agree on how much is to be paid each month, and how many months those payments will last for.
+If the two of you agree that spousal support is appropriate, then you just need to agree on how much is to be paid each month, and how many months those payments will last.
 Those are the only two details you need here: (1) How much each month; and (2) for how many months.

 2. Division of Assets.
-Agreeing on division of assets so that your case will work as an uncontested divorce.
+Agreeing on the division of assets so that your case will work as an uncontested divorce.